 - The Film Connection, which trains you for a career in the film industry; and

-- Culinary Apprentice School of the Arts, which trains you for a career in the culinary and foodservice industries.
+- Chef Apprentice School of the Arts, which trains you for a career in the culinary and foodservice industries.

 All these divisions function the same way, with each student paired with a working professional for one-on-one instruction in the work place.
 Our students follow a structured curriculum, but all lessons and training happen on-the-job—no classroom involved.
 This way, our students don’t just learn the skills associated with a career in broadcasting, film, recording or culinary—they actually get in the door of these industries where they can make connections and find ongoing work.